 The Department of Pathology Research, in collaboration with Gastroenterology and Tumor Biology, is currently conducting a study that focuses on analysis of an individual’s gut microbiome DNA to characterize bacterial composition and prevalence as a possible indicator of CRC (colorectal cancer) risk.
 DNA is extracted from stool samples and a bacterial profile is identified by next generation sequencing.
 Trends in abundance and diversity are assessed and correlated with clinical and pathology data to assess whether there is a correlation between the abundance of bacterial species and CRC risk.

-The Biomedical Research Institute offers a 4-week (24 hours/week) research program designed to introduce students to a variety of protocols and techniques used in research.
+The Biomedical Research Institute offers a 2-week (5 days/week) research program designed to introduce students to a variety of protocols and techniques used in research.
 The program provides an opportunity for students to work with a senior scientist in order to learn or improve technical skills and obtain a basic understanding of the biomedical research field.
 The program emphasizes hands on laboratory experience, where students spend a majority of their time learning research techniques, maintaining a research notebook and general laboratory upkeep.
 Currently the program offers experience in pipetting accuracy, bacterial growth, protein lysis and quantitation, agarose gels, electrophoresis, western blot analysis, fluorescent microscopy, polymerase chain reaction (PCR) and enzyme-linked immunosorbent (ELISA) assays.
 Based on student input and recommendations the program continues to evolve and expand in order to meet the ever changing direction of research.

 Paul N. Fiedler, MD